stefgehrig/implicitgender/README.md

 # implicitgender

-This repository contains data and analysis code to reproduce results from the article **"Explicit and Implicit Belief-Based Gender Discrimination = A Hiring Experiment"**.
+This repository contains data and analysis code to reproduce results from the article **"Explicit and Implicit Belief-Based Gender Discrimination: A Hiring Experiment"**.

 <p align="left">
 <img src="figures/barplot_complex_gender_ult.png" width="400">